Ask most people what they know about Singapore and one of the first things people will mention is how expensive Singapore is.

 All that said, the good news is that Singaporean banks only consider your credit rating here in Singapore so all those debts you racked up back home no longer matter.
 Of course, if you have just arrived in town it may mean that your Singapore credit file is looking a little slim.

-In which case, you will need to provide extra details such as monthly expenses and rent or written confirmation from your employer or landlord.
+In which case, you will need to provide extra details such as monthly expense, rental expense, or written confirmation from your employer or landlord.

 In some cases, your only option is to go for a “credit builder card,” a card that helps you improve your credit rating but at a very high rate of interest.
 Not the best but perhaps the only option for some people.